funwithflutter/fun-with-flutter-blog/content/posts/flutter-web-updates-sept-2019.md

 thumbnail: "fun_with_web_devlog_02.png"
 description: "Updates to Flutter Web - September 2019"
 ---
+{{< youtube gtJpyd3-H4M >}}

-As you may have heard by now, the separate Flutter-Web branch has now been merged into the main Flutter repository.
+As you may have heard by now, the separate Flutter-Web branch has been merged into the main Flutter repository.
 This means you no longer need to do special imports for your Flutter-Web projects.
 It also means you can import packages from the pub store into your Web application as you normally would.

 ![Flutter web old repo](/pictures/flutter_web_updates_sept_2019/flutter_web_old_repo.png)

-Don't get too excited though, at the time of writing this is only available on the Flutter dev and master channel - so you'd need to switch to those channels and live a bit dangerously to give Flutter Web a test drive.
+Don't get too excited though, at the time of writing, this is only available on the Flutter dev and master channel - so you'd need to switch to those channels and live a bit dangerously to give Flutter Web a test drive.
 You will also need to enable Flutter Web.

 ```
 flutter config --enable-web